Back to blog

 1. Always use AliExpress's payment system — Never pay outside AliExpress (bank transfer, WhatsApp payment, etc.).
 Off-platform payments void buyer protection.

-2. Check supplier reliability before ordering — Use AliShopping Tools' Supplier Risk tab or manually check: dispute rate under 2%, store age 2+ years, rating 4.7+ with natural distribution.
+2. Check supplier reliability before ordering — Use the free AliExpress supplier risk check or manually verify: dispute rate under 3%, store age 2+ years, rating 4.7+ with natural distribution.

 3. Order within Buyer Protection window — Open disputes before the protection deadline.
 Do not wait until after to report problems.